ybribri/matrix/README.md

 # Matrix - class for two dimension array

-* easier manipulation
+* Easy as original Javascript prototype functions
-* all the prototype functions for two dimension arrays, from functions for iteration to generators.
+* All the same prototype functions of array for two dimensional arrays width adjusted arguments for 2D arrays.
-* some added functions only for this class.
+* Added functions only for this class

 ### How to use
 ```
 <node.js>
-$ npm i matrix_yun
+$ npm i class-matrix

 const Matrix = require('./matrix-js-node');